Marc-Roig/AlphaBot/README.md

 - [X] Store calendar selected date to reduce class name length
 - [X] Unify all handlers names in telegram commands
 - [X] Calendar navigation got bot to get stuck typing
-- [ ] Add how to menu with gif's to show how to do everything
+- [X] Add how to menu with gif's to show how to do bookings
+- [X] Display somehow in calendar the next day to book

+## 🔖 Release 0.4.0
-- [ ] Add how it works notes for new users
+- [ ] Add logger (loguru) ~
-- [ ] Show more buttons in help message if you are an admin
 - [ ] Reminder of today and 4 days scheduling bookings every morning (4 days) with a button to disable this message
-- [ ] Display somehow in calendar the next day to book
-- [ ] Add logger (loguru) ~

 # 🧪 Testing steps
 [ ] Book a class